Origami-Instructions.com spreading joy one fold at a time

 The Origami Squash Fold is a very common fold and you'll hear it mentioned many times in this site.
 Maybe you don't know how to make a squash fold or there's a good chance that you've already made this fold before and just didn't know that it's called a squash fold.

 What is a squash fold?
-Basically, it is when you open the flap, then press and flatten the paper to make the fold.
+Basically, it is when you pry open the paper slightly, then press and flatten the paper to make the fold.

 Below are pictures of squash folds that for some of the origami models on this site.

 Squash Fold Example 1: This is an example from making a square base.
-We fold the large triangle in half, then bring the flap back to the right, open the flap, squash or flatten down the paper.
+We fold the large triangle in half, then bring the flap back to the right.
+Pry open the paper then squash or flatten it down.

 origami-squash-fold-example-1